nestedbytes/TermBolt/README.md

 # TermBolt
 A free and opensource terminal.
+# Guide
+https://github.com/shourgamer2/TermBolt/wiki/Commands the guide for the commands
 # Install
 Go to https://github.com/shourgamer2/TermBolt/releases and then download the latest version.This will have regular updates.
 # Modify